Table of Contents

 Class 4 consists of calcium channel blockers and it works by blocking the L-type calcium channels.
 These channels are normally found along the conduction pathway, especially near the SA node and AV node.
-By means of blocking these channels, these drugs reduce the heart rate and the conduction of the heart.
+By means of blocking these channels, these drugs reduce the heart rate and the speed of conduction in the heart.

 Class 5 antiarrhythmic drugs are other agents that cannot be categorized in the above groups.

 This article discusses the class 1 antiarrhythmic drugs in detail, along with a description of the salient features of individual drugs.

 The trajectory which the action potential follows will be dependent upon the membrane potential of the cardiac cells and it varies between different parts of the heart.
 There is a normal rise followed by a fall in the action potential.

 The phase 0 represents the rapid depolarization phase.
 It occurs because of the influx of sodium.
 Phase 2 and 3 represent the repolarization phase.
 In both of these cases, there is the prominent efflux of potassium in addition to other ions.
 In Phase 2, the potential, arising by the efflux of potassium, is balanced by the influx of calcium, thus making the action potential to remain as a horizontal line.

 Classification of group 1 antiarrhythmic drugs